 Think of it as a report card for your soils

 Prairie winters are long and cold.
 We have time to plan and economize our cropping goals for the growing season.
 Buying seed, fuel, fertilizer and herbicides are all important, but so is understanding what is happening within the soil.
 Proper planning helps us decide the right inputs and field operations needed to grow a great crop.
 Crops set their maximum yield potential early and leave no room for error, so we need to be prepared.
-Annual soil testing provides valuable real-time data about what is happening in your fields, how these nutrients will affect your future yield and the decisions you make for your acres.
+An annual soil test provides valuable real-time data about what is happening in your fields, how these nutrients will affect your future yield and the decisions you make for your acres.

 Soil nutrient levels following a cropping season guide us to make informed decisions that will influence next year’s crop.
 The goal of a good plan is to match nutrient supplies with crop requirements while minimizing the loss of nutrients from the field.
 These management goals are very field/farm specific.
 Decisions will always be based on local soil and weather conditions, field management goals and equipment usage.